 - Use layers rather than thick duvets.
 If baby is cold, add a layer of clothing or blanket

-- Do not add extra layers on top of a baby sleeping bag, choose a different instead.
-Always follow manufacturers guidelines when using these
+- Do not add extra layers on top of a baby sleeping bag.
+Always follow manufacturers guidelines when using baby sleeping bags

 - Do not use a hat or hood when baby is indoors